13 min read

 Under section 10 of the Peaceful Assembly Act, your protest is ‘taken to be approved’ — that is, approved automatically — if you have emailed in your properly completed Notice of Intention with at least five business days’ notice.

-This means that even if council or the police don’t want your protest to go ahead, giving written notice means it’s still legal, and they can’t technically charge you with causing a public nuisance or blocking a roadway etc (but they can still charge you if you damage property, harm another person etc).
+This means that even if council or the police don’t want your protest to go ahead, giving written notice means it’s still legal, and they can’t technically charge you with causing a public nuisance or blocking a roadway etc. (but they can still charge you if you damage property, harm another person etc).

 If you’ve given at least five business days’ notice, the only way the council or police can stop you going ahead is if they get a court order from the Magistrates Court preventing the rally.

 The actual wording of the act says “if the assembly notice was given not less than 5 business days before the day on which the assembly is held”.
-In counting the ‘five business days’ our understanding is that you just have to get the notice in before close of business a week beforehand.
+In counting the ‘five business days’ my understanding is that you just have to get the notice in before close of business a week beforehand.
 So if your rally is on a Monday morning, you would have to email your notice before 5pm of the previous Monday (assuming no public holidays).
-But for the sake of diplomacy and not stressing out overworked police officers, it still might be good to get the notice in as early as possible.

 Step 3 – Approval/Negotiation with the police